seqan/seqan3/doc/tutorial/introduction/index.md

 objects.
 The second argument to seqan3::align_pairwise is the *configuration* which allows you to specify a lot of parameters for the alignment computation, for instance score functions, banded alignment and whether you wish to compute a traceback or not.
-The configurations have their own namespace seqan3::align_cfg and can be piped for building combinations.
-Check the alignment tutorial if you want to learn more.
+The configurations have their own namespace seqan3::align_cfg and can be ORed for building combinations.
+Check out the alignment tutorial if you want to learn more.

 \note
 We use a lot of Modern C++ in SeqAn3 so some things might look alien at first,